 It’s pretty clear that both the beverages have their own kind of benefits and that is why it’s essential to find out which one is better.
-Green tea or Oolong tea….
+Green tea or Oolong tea.

+The visible distinguish attribute in between green tea and oolong tea is the color.
+Green tea looks are green whereas oolong tea looks brownish color.
+In terms of taste green tea taste like a milder feel or more vegetal and grassy flavor with a slightly astringent and a somewhat bitter undertone.
+Because of the strong essence, this tea is heavenly beverage for active tea drinkers.
 On the other hand, Oolong tea features the most diverse flavor profiles of all the true-tea types and can be noted quite a range of flavor like from sweet and floral to dark, rich and smoky with base notes of honey and wood.
 In addition to that this tea does not offer an astringent taste and can be rich, deep and intense.
 This is another reason most casual tea drinker prefer this tea, and regular tea drinker prefers green tea.

+Catechins are vital natural phenols and antioxidants that help us to stay healthy by lowering blood pressure, enhances weight loss and most importantly it helps us to protect our bran form sever diseases.
+But surprisingly not all tea contains the same of this crucial compound.
+Green tea is reported to be providing highest level than other tea types including oolong tea.
 Not only that the green tea catechins make up around 25% of green tea leaf composition that makes this beverage one of the key ingredient that may reduce the risk of breast, prostate, ovarian and endometrial cancers.
 Oolong tea is actually off the charts for polyphenols and EGCG (Epigallocatechin gallate.
 According to a study done by the University of South Florida shows that besides reducing toxins in the brain EGCG can help restore and protect mitochondrial function by 50-85%!
 Unexpectedly oolong tea is counted to be a great natural source of EGCG.

 We all know caffeine is the most commonly consumed psychoactive substance in the world for diet lovers as it can boost the metabolic rate and foster fat burning journey.
 Just like regular tea, green tea contains caffeine, and the amount is stronger than the caffeine content in coffee when measured in dry form.
 The caffeinated level is lower than oolong tea.
 The caffeine level in green tea varies between 35-70 mg while in oolong tea it varies between 50-75 mg.
 But some argue that oolong tea is more oxidized meaning that producer extracts more water in the preparation process which results in lower caffeine concentration in the final product.
 On the other hand, the green tea is prepared with lower temperature water (80C), but oolong tea requires just cooking temperature to make.